How To Grow Your Child’s Entrepreneurial Spirit

 Other jobs could include collecting lost golf balls and reselling them or teaching something like music or computer skills.
 Children could also make their own candles or jewelry and sell them in online stores.

 It is important that your child is interested in whatever they choose to do.
 You want them to enjoy the experience.
 If they don’t have a specific idea in mind, help them to create a list of things they enjoy that could provide financial compensation.
-As kids get older they may be interesting in developing an online business by starting a blog.
+As kids get older they may be interesting in developing an online business.

 Have them think about the steps they will need to take to bring their idea to life.
 Will they need any equipment or training?
 If they are going to mow lawns, they will need a lawnmower.
 If they are going to be babysitting, they may want to take a first aid course.

 You can also have them think about financial goals.
 Teenagers could think about income and expenses.
+They could learn about the legalities associated with starting a business.
 Younger children could add up totals and count change.
 You could even hold an investor meeting and ask them to pitch their idea to you and outline what financial help they will need to get started.

 Make sure you stress the importance of customer service and communication skills.
 You may need to look into any licensing or permits your child may need.
 You may also want to think about liability and legal protection for your child.